Most of the people prefer to paint their house these days.

-When choosing between an emulsion vs paint, you should note that the emulsion is an expensive option to choose, while paint can be used as a cheaper option.
+However, when choosing between an emulsion vs paint, you should note that the emulsion is an expensive option to choose, while a distemper paint can be used as a cheaper option.

 So, overall it is best to choose the type of paint (either emulsion or distemper) depending upon the construction of the building and the budget.